daniele77/daniele77.github.io/_drafts/flip-model-pattern.md

-Since this solution worked very well for me, and it's still proving robustness in many running systems, I thought it might be useful also to others, and decided it could be worth formalizing it someway.
+Since this solution worked very well for me, and it's still proving robustness in many running systems, I thought it might be useful to others, and decided it could be worth formalizing it someway.
-After some research, I could not find in literature any reference to a similar solution, and this finally convinced me to write this post.
+After some research, I could not find in the literature any reference to a similar solution, and this finally convinced me to write this post.
 Of course, should you know it is already described somewhere, please let me know.